» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Pharmacology

-Enrofloxacin, a third generation fluoroquinolone, is a broad-spectrum, bactericidal antibiotic.
-Its activity is concentration dependent.
-The mechanism of action is to inhibit bacterial DNA-gyrase, prevent DNA supercoiling and synthesis.
+Enrofloxacin, a second-generation1 fluoroquinolone, is a broad-spectrum, concentration dependent bactericidal antibiotic with significant post-antibiotic effect (meaning it lends itself to once-daily application of the total daily dose or pulse-dosing regimens where deemed appropriate).
+The mechanism of action is believed to inhibit bacterial DNA-gyrase, prevent DNA supercoiling and synthesis.

-It has activity against some Gram-positive aerobes and a wide range of Gram-negative bacilli and cocci, which include klebsiella, pseudomonas, salmonella, and other organisms such as mycoplasma, staphylococci and chlamydia.
+It has activity against some Gram-positive aerobes such as staphylococci, and a wide range of Gram-negative bacilli and cocci, which include klebsiella spp., pasteurella spp., pseudomonas spp., salmonella, and other organisms such as mycoplasma, and chlamydia.

-Because the fluoroquinolones have shown variable activity against most Streptococci, as well as weak activity against many anaerobic bacteria, they are not generally recommended for use in treating these types of infections.
+Due to the fluoroquinolones variable activity against most Streptococci, as well as weak activity against many anaerobic bacteria, they are not generally recommended for use in treating these types of infections.

-When taken orally enrofloxacin is well absorbed, and although the presence of food in the stomach may delay rate it does not seem to effect its absorption capability.
+When taken orally enrofloxacin is well absorbed, and although the presence of food in the stomach may delay its rate of absorption it does not seem to affect its capability.

-Enrofloxacin is well distributed throughout the body, and can be found in small concentrations in the cerebral spinal fluid.
+Enrofloxacin is well distributed throughout the body with higher concentrations found in lungs, bile, liver, kidney and the reproductive tract.
+It can also be found in small concentrations in the cerebral spinal fluid.
 About 30-40% of the drug is metabolized to the human approved drug, ciprofloxacin.

 Enrofloxacin is eliminated by both renal and hepatic mechanisms, as well as in breast milk.

-The quinolone class of drugs have been shown to produce erosions of cartilage in weight bearing joints and other signs of arthropathy in immature animals of various species.
+It is known that the quinolone class of drugs have been shown to produce erosions of articular cartilage in weight bearing joints, as well as producing other signs of arthropathy in immature animals of various species, including juvenile rats (Kashida et al., 1997).
+However, evidence of cartilage abnormalities appears to be dose related (high dosages over extended period).

-The use of fluoroquinolones has not been recommended for initial treatment in pregnant and nursing does, or rats under 4 months due to the risks of cartilage abnormalities (Egerbacher et al., 2000), however, in cases where other antibiotics are not helping, or if the infection is deemed severe, the benefit of using fluoroquinolones (alone or in combination with other compatible antimicrobials) may in fact outweigh the risks.
+It is also important to note that although the use of fluoroquinolones have not been recommended for initial treatment in the pregnant and nursing doe or juvenile rats (under 4 months) due to the risks of cartilage abnormalities (Egerbacher et al., 2000), in cases where other antibiotics are not helping, or if the infection is deemed severe, the benefit of using fluoroquinolones (alone or in combination with other compatible antimicrobials) may, in fact, outweigh the risks.

 Indications

-Useful in: respiratory infections, urinary tract infections, and soft tissue injury.
+Useful in: respiratory infections, urinary tract infections, soft tissue infection and soft tissue injury.

 Drug Interactions or Contraindications